Lawrence A. Fernsworth

-Lawrence A. Fernsworth was an American author, journalist, and activist against fascism, who wrote about the Spanish Civil War in such books as Spain's Struggle for freedom, Dictators and Democrats, Andorra: Mountain Museum of Feudal Europe, Spain's Schedule of War and Next Round in Spain.
-He gained international attention as a foreign correspondent covering the Spanish Civil War for The Times of London and The New York Times.
-He authored several articles for Foreign Affairs magazine: "Revolutionary Forces in Catalonia", "Back of the Spanish Rebellion", "Mass Movements in Spain", "Andorra: the Passing of Europe's Last Feudal State", and "Whither Spain?".
+Lawrence A. Fernsworth was an American author, journalist, and an anti-fascist activist who wrote extensively about the Spanish Civil War.
+His work included Spain's Struggle for freedom, Dictators and Democrats, Andorra: Mountain Museum of Feudal Europe, Spain's Schedule of War and Next Round in Spain.
+He gained recognition as a foreign correspondent covering the Spanish Civil War for The Times of London and The New York Times.
+He also wrote several articles for Foreign Affairs.